xbeat/Machine-Learning/README.md

 Introduction to Relational Recurrent Neural Networks

 Relational Recurrent Neural Networks (R2N2) are an extension of traditional RNNs that incorporate relational reasoning capabilities.
 They excel at processing sequences of structured data and learning relationships between entities.
 This architecture combines the temporal processing power of RNNs with the ability to model complex relationships.

+## Emphasizing Key Visualization Details

+Understanding Matplotlib's Zoom Indicator

+The indicate\_inset\_zoom function in Matplotlib enables creation of magnified views of specific plot regions.
+This powerful visualization technique helps emphasize important details by creating a secondary axes that displays a zoomed portion of the main plot while maintaining context.

 ## Fluid Dynamics with Navier-Stokes Equations in Python